dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ### Static processing

-Consider a class declaration or an extension type declaration with a primary header constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not support primary constructors, it's just a syntax error)*.
-This declaration is desugared to a class or extension type declaration without a primary constructor.
-An enum declaration with a primary header constructor is desugared using the same steps.
+Consider a class, enum or extension type declaration _D_ with a primary header constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not support primary constructors, that is a syntax error)*.
+This declaration is treated as a class, enum, or extension type declaration without a primary header constructor which is obtained as described in the following.
 This determines the dynamic semantics of a primary constructor.

+A compile-time error occurs if the body of _D_ contains a non-redirecting generative constructor. *This ensures that every constructor invocation for this class will invoke the primary header constructor, either directly or via a series of generative redirecting constructors.
+This is required in order to allow initializers with no access to `this` to use the parameters.*

+The declaring parameter list of the primary header constructor introduces a new scope, the _declaring parameter scope_, whose enclosing scope is the type parameter scope of _D_, if any, and otherwise the enclosing library scope.
+The body scope of _D_ has the declaring parameter scope as its enclosing scope.

+*This implies that every parameter of the primary header constructor is in scope in the class body, unless the class body has a declaration with the same name (which would shadow the parameter).*

+A compile-time error occurs if an identifier resolves to a primary header constructor parameter, unless the identifier occurs in an initializing expression of a non-late instance variable declaration.

+*We can only use these parameters when it is guaranteed that the primary header constructor is currently being executed.*

+Assume that the primary header constructor has a declaring parameter with the name `n`, or an initializing formal parameter with the name `n`.
+Assume that an initializing expression of a non-late instance variable contains an identifier expression of the form `n` which is resolved as a reference to the instance variable which is initialized by said parameter *(that instance variable must also have the name `n`)*.
+In this case, the identifier expression evaluates to the value of the parameter.

+*This means that initializing expressions can, apparently, use the value of instance variables declared by the same class (not, e.g., inherited ones).
+They will actually get the value of the primary header parameter, but this value is also guaranteed to be the initial value of the corresponding instance variable.*

+*Note that it only applies to identifier expressions.
+In particular, this does not allow initializing expressions to assign to other instance variables.*

-The following errors apply to formal parameters of a primary constructor.
+The following errors apply to formal parameters of a primary constructor, be it in the header or in the body.
 Let _p_ be a formal parameter of a primary constructor in a class `C`:

 A compile-time error occurs if _p_ contains a term of the form `this.v`, or `super.v` where `v` is an identifier, and _p_ has the modifier